 This study of the establishment and initial vision of the DA and the path that led to its collapse makes two principal contributions to the research on Israeli land development: it uncovers hidden chapters in the history of the state’s land system; and it contributes to a deeper understanding of the process of nation-building and developing state institutions in Israel’s formative first decade.

-The shift of emphasis during the legislative process that established the DA from “transfer of properties” to “development”, ostensibly extended its range of functions far beyond the initial objective to provide a legal solution to the problem of the ownership, use, and development of absentee land by transferring the land from the CAP to the DA, and then on to other bodies as required.
+The shift of emphasis during the legislative process that established the DA from “transfer of properties” to “development,” ostensibly extended its range of functions far beyond the initial objective to provide a legal solution to the problem of the ownership, use, and development of absentee land by transferring the land from the CAP to the DA, and then on to other bodies as required.
 The founding vision encompassed not only development, but also issues of planning at the national level.
 However, high expectations ended in disillusionment, as the DA was unable to significantly influence development, let alone planning.
-Other bodies were engaged in development, and the centre of power in planning crystallized in the Ministry of Interior – not the Ministry of Finance - as the body responsible for both statutory planning and municipal government.
+Other bodies were engaged in development, and the center of power in planning crystallized in the Ministry of Interior – not the Ministry of Finance - as the body responsible for both statutory planning and municipal government.
 The DA’s vision for planning and development lacked practical foundations and sufficient political support, particularly from the Finance Minister, who was responsible for the implementation of the DA Law.
 The idea of creating one body combining the management, allocation, and planning of land for the state dissipated.
 This led to an institutional separation between the control and ownership of land and the planning of land in Israel, and later to the subjugation of the land system to the statutory planning system.

 The study reveals the prevailing attitudes and vacillation among the plenum members, who devoted considerable efforts to implementing the dual vision for the DA.
 The protocols reveal discussions devoted to the Authority’s essence and functions, its land and planning policies, the desirable and actual structure of the Israeli planning system, the issue of decentralization or centralization of planning powers, the need for a National Planning Council, and the suitability (or otherwise) of the DA to serve as such a council.